SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 React applications typically consist of many files.

-This is what a typical file tree looks like:
+The following image shows what a typical React project tree looks like:

 [image assetsSrc="intro-to-react-and-jsx-2.png" /]

 Here are some of the most important files and what they do:

 - `package.json`: Stores the project configuration
-  - Names and version numbers of all dependencies
+  * names and version numbers of all dependencies
-  - Build actions that can be run from a terminal instance
+  * build actions, which are executable from a terminal instance

 [image assetsSrc="intro-to-react-and-jsx-3.png" /]

 - `index.html`: The main HTML file of our app
-  - The `div` with `id="main"` is typically what React uses to output components
+  * the `div` with `id="main"`  is the default element React uses to output the root component

 [image assetsSrc="intro-to-react-and-jsx-4.png" /]

 - `index.js`: This file takes care of our startup script
-  - Here we also define which HTML element to use for rendering
+  * there, we also define which HTML element to use for rendering

 [image assetsSrc="intro-to-react-and-jsx-5.png" /]